evmos/docs/docs/develop/build-a-dApp/build-smart-contracts/evm_extensions.md

 chain, where any dApp can be deployed once and users are able to interact with a wide range of different blockchains natively.

+To enable the described funtionalities, Evmos introduces socalled *stateful* precompiled smart contracts, which have the capability to perform a state transition, as opposed to those offered by the standard Go-Ethereum implementation, that can only read state information.
+This is necessary, because an operation like e.g. staking tokens will ultimately change the chain state.

 ## Available Extensions

 The following extensions are available in Evmos' implementation of the EVM: